amklenk/AK-React-Portfolio/README.md

 `````````
 npm start
 `````````
 into the command line.
 This will turn on the server at localhost:3001.
 The app can also be run by visiting the live site, see the link in the Links section.
+To run EmailJS, you will need to sign up and fill out the .env.example file with your public service id, template, id, and user id.
+Then change the file name to .env.

 ## License
 The badge at the top of the page shows that this project is licensed under MIT.
 The link for that license is shown below.